Welcome to the podcast of the Ludseaters for Friday, the 26th of September, 2025.

 Well, not quickly enough.

-Uh oh here we go.
+Oh, here we go.

 So yeah, this was only a few days ago, a couple of days ago.

-He says, Pam, I've reviewed over 30 statements and posts saying that essentially s like at at the Justice of uh Department of Justice.
+He says, Pam, I've reviewed over 30 statements and posts saying that essentially at the Justice of Department of Justice, same old story as last time, all talk, no action, nothing is being done.

-What about Comey, Adam Shifty Shift, Letitia?
+What about Comey, Adam, Shifty Shift, Letitia?

-They're all guilty as hell, and then it's Trump going.
+They're all guilty as hell.

-Uh then we almost put in a Democrat.
+Then we almost put in a Democrat.

 Right.